efvock/efvock.github.io/.attic/minima-2.5.2/README.md

 This section is optional from Minima v2.2 onwards.<br/>
 It will be automatically included only when your site contains one or more valid posts or drafts (if the site is configured to `show_drafts`).

-The title for this section is `Posts` by default and rendered with an `<h2>` tag.
+The title for this section is `Posts` by default and rendered with an `<z>` tag.
 You can customize this heading by defining a `list_title` variable in the document's front matter.

 --